changswap/changswap-document/products/prediction/prediction-faq.md

 * Payout Ratio for UP Pool = Total Value of Both Pools ÷ Value of UP Pool
 * Payout Ratio for DOWN Pool = Total Value of Both Pools ÷ Value of DOWN Pool

-For example, if there’s 15 BNB in the DOWN side of a round, and the overall prize pool is 150BNB, the DOWN payout ratio will be (150/15)=10x.
+For example, if there’s 15 KUB in the DOWN side of a round, and the overall prize pool is 150KUB, the DOWN payout ratio will be (150/15)=10x.

 * Payout Amount = Payout Ratio × Position × (1 - Treasury Fee)

-In the above case, if the round ends on a DOWN result, if you committed 2 BNB to a DOWN position, you’d get a payout of (2\*10) × (1-0.03) = 19.4 BNB.
-Your profit would be 17.4 BNB (19.4 - 2).
+In the above case, if the round ends on a DOWN result, if you committed 2 KUB to a DOWN position, you’d get a payout of (2\*10) × (1-0.03) = 19.4 KUB.
+Your profit would be 17.4 KUB (19.4 - 2).

-The treasury fee is currently set at 3%: this may be subject to changes, which would be announced on PancakeSwap’s official communication channels.
-Treasury fees are used to buy back and burn CAKE tokens.
+The treasury fee is currently set at 3%: this may be subject to changes, which would be announced on ChangSwap’s official communication channels.
+Treasury fees are used to buy back and burn CHANG tokens.

 ### **What are the fees?**

-3% of each round's total pot will go to the treasury, which will be used to buyback and burn CAKE every Monday.
+3% of each round's total pot will go to the treasury, which will be used to buyback and burn CHANG every Monday.

 ### What are you using for your price feed?

-PancakeSwap uses two sources for our price feeds.
+ChangSwap uses two sources for our price feeds.
 They each have their own purpose within the prediction market:

 #### ChainLink Oracle

 * Used for the Lock price and End price of each prediction market round.
 This updates in intervals of 5 minutes.
 * Our prediction contract uses the ChainLink Oracle price feed to set the prices used to dictate whether a user has won or not.

-#### Binance BNB/USD
+#### Binance KUB/USD

-* Used for real-time price updates on the PancakeSwap prediction market interface.
+* Used for real-time price updates on the ChangSwap prediction market interface.

 Since we’re using two different price feeds, the real-time price updates from Binance and the ChainLink Oracle price may differ by a small amount.
 However, they shouldn’t vary significantly.